Semen retention meaning and the science behind the hype

 Short term hormone shifts with abstinence

-A small study in healthy men who avoided ejaculation for three weeks found that testosterone rose modestly around day 7 of abstinence, then drifted back toward baseline despite continued semen retention.
-Another experiment showed that orgasm after a period of abstinence caused brief spikes in hormones like prolactin and oxytocin, but these changes faded within hours and did not reset a man’s long‑term baseline levels.[1]
+A 2001 study in World Journal of Urology followed healthy men who avoided ejaculation for three weeks and found that testosterone rose modestly around day 7 of abstinence.
+It then drifted back toward baseline despite continued semen retention.[1]
+Other experiments show that orgasm after a period of abstinence can cause brief spikes in hormones like prolactin and oxytocin, but these changes fade within hours and do not reset a man’s long-term baseline levels.

 Prolactin is a hormone that rises after orgasm and can create a temporary “refractory” period.
 Oxytocin is a bonding hormone that increases with touch, sex, and orgasm.
 These chemicals influence how relaxed, sleepy, or connected you feel right after sex, but they do not turn semen retention into a lasting hormone hack.